suryast/CFA-SS-Portfolio/README.md

 # Approach:

 My goal was to build the website mobile first and practising the usage of css to create fully responsive website.
+This was the first time I had to do thi.

-To allow this, I chose to use Zurb Foundation's css framework.
+I had chosen to use Zurb Foundation's css framework.
 Foundation can be downloaded [here](https://foundation.zurb.com).

 I focused on playing around with media size and creating layout that transform as the website gets resized or viewed using different devices – with some interactive typed.js scripts <http://www.mattboldt.com/demos/typed-js/>